Kalvola

 Kalvola is a former municipality of Finland.
 Its seat was in Iittala.
-It was consolidated with Hämeenlinna on 2009-01-01.
+It was consolidated with Hämeenlinna on January 1, 2009.

-It is located in the province of Southern Finland and is part of the Tavastia Proper region.
+It is located in the province of Southern Finland and is part of the Kanta-Häme region.
 The municipality had a population of 3,449 (2003) and covered an area of 338.81 km2 of which 38.75 km2 is water.
 The population density was 10.2 inhabitants per km2.

 Kalvola is best known for its Iittala glass factory.